Natnael-Tamrat/movie_backend/README.md

 ## Database and ORM

 I have used a relation Database `My-SQL` and an ORM `Sequelise` for conducting CRUD operations.
+The Database name is `movie_db`.
+`root` user. if you want to run the application locally make sure to install mysql and create an empty movie_db database.

 ### Authentication